YashashwiniDixit/CartoonIt/README.md

 # CartoonIt
 Title : CartoonIt<br>
 Description of the hack : This project inputs an image and converts it into cartoonified version.
 There will be three versions of the image to see an image in a fun way.
-First version is grayscale image while second is edges of an image and lastly we see a cartoonified image.<br>
+First version is grayscale image while second is edges of an image and lastly we see a cartoonified image.
+You can also save the image in your local PC.<br>
 Tech stack used : Python and its libraries <br>
 Libraries and dependencies required for the project (If any): OpenCV,easygui,numpy,imageio,matplotlib,tkinter, OS and pillow<br>
 Installation steps: <br>